yext/search-core/docs/answers-core.answersconfigwithtoken.token.md

 ## AnswersConfigWithToken.token property

-The authentication token of the answers experience.
+The authentication token of the answers experience which will be passed in the Auth header as a Bearer token.

 <b>Signature:</b>